Rowlett High School: Extracurricular activities

-The 2011 National Champion Rowlett Silver Rhythm Dancers (Drill Team) were featured in the Super Bowl XLV halftime show with the Black Eyed Peas.
+The 2011 national champion Rowlett Silver Rhythm Dancers (drill team) were featured in the Super Bowl XLV halftime show with the Black Eyed Peas.

 Athletics

 The sports Rowlett offers are baseball, basketball, bowling, cross country, football, golf, marching band, soccer, softball, tennis, track, and volleyball.
 The boys' track and field team placed first at the UIL 5A State Track & Field Championship Meet on May 10, 2008, but won their first track and field district team title in 1999 in the 3rd year of the school's existence.
 They won a second state title in track and field the next year at the UIL 5A State Track & Field Championship Meet.

-Rowlett High School resides in the UIL 5A Classification for the 2013-2014 school year, but will be reclassified under the UIL 6A Region 2 District 11 Classification for the 2014-2015 school year.
+Rowlett High School is currently a UIL Class 6A school in District 9.